NiklasEi/www-nikl-me/blog/2024/bevy_ecs_as_data_layer_in_leptos_ssg.md

 [^1]: This increases complexity and the gained flexibility might not always be needed.
 But the generator could use the data layer to easily support a classic structure with data files.
 Simple projects would almost work out of the box, but if they grow and need more flexibility, the data layer could offer it.
 [^2]: Properly explaining ECS is out of scope here, but there are already a lot of good resources for that.
 You could take a look at [Sander's ECS FAQ][sander_ecs_faq] for general information and the [Bevy ECS docs][bevy_ecs_readme] for some code examples.
 [^3]: Following the naming of Leptos ("thin", "small" in Greek), Cinnog means "small" in one of Tolkien's Elvish languages.
-I just thought reads nice ^^
+I just thought it reads nice ^^
 [^4]: Some smaller changes have been upstreamed already: [leptos-rs/leptos#2113][leptos_2113]

 [bevy]: https://bevyengine.org/